tstepien/strain-mapping/README.md

 ### Segmentation

 Before strain mapping can be computed, the first step is to segment the time-lapse sequence of images so that a mask is created showing where the tissue is in the image.
-The relevant code is located in the [segmentation](segmentation/) folder:
+The relevant ImageJ code is located in the [segmentation](segmentation/) folder:

 + [SingleRoiBatchLevelSetMacro.ijm](segmentation/SingleRoiBatchLevelSetMacro.ijm): run this program in ImageJ to segment a time-lapse sequence with one ROI opened
 + [BatchLevelSetMacro.ijm](segmentation/BatchLevelSetMacro.ijm): run this program in ImageJ to segment a time-lapse sequence with a small box ROI and large box ROI

 ### Strain Mapping

-The relevant code for strain mapping is located in the [strain_maps](strain_maps/) folder:
+The relevant ImageJ code for strain mapping is located in the [strain_maps](strain_maps/) folder:

 + [DisplacementMaps.txt](strain_maps/DisplacementMaps.txt): place this file into the ImageJ>macros folder
 + [StrainMapsFromDisplacementMaps.txt](strain_maps/StrainMapsFromDisplacementMaps.txt): place this file into the ImageJ>macros folder